b) Terms / right attached to equity shares

 Security Provided:

-Secured by Exclusive Charge by way of Registered Mortgage over Company's Lease Hold Land bearing City Survey No.202 to 208, Free Hold land bearing City Survey no 193 to 195 and property situated in city Survey No, 199 & 196, paiki, of the Company and further secured by Leasehol d Land owners as co-borrowers.
+Secured by Exclusive Charge by way of Registered Mortgage over Company's Lease Hold Land bearing City Survey No.202 to 208, Free Hold land bearing City Survey no 193 to 195 and property situated in city Survey No, 199 & 196, paiki, of the Company and personal guarantee of Directors of the Company and also that of Lease Hold Land owners.

-There is no default in repayment of Loan Instalment and interest thereon of all types of Loans.
+There is no default in repayment of Loan Installment and interest thereon of all types of Loans.

 The Company has a defined benefit gratuity plan.
 Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
 The following tables summaries the components of net benefit expense recognized in the Statement of profit and loss and the funded status and amounts recognized in the balance sheet for the gratuity plan.

-The following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial statements at March 31, 2024.
+The following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial statements as March 31, 2025.

 (B) Operating Segment